Photo: Matheenfaiz / Wikimedia Commons

 Price: $2,500–20,000/night | Access: Seaplane 35 minutes

-Four Seasons Landaa Giraavaru is the most private of the major Maldivian luxury resorts — the extraordinary jungle setting (the island has one of the largest natural vegetation covers in the Maldives outside Soneva Fushi), the extraordinary underwater diving (the Baa Atoll UNESCO Biosphere provides the finest diving in the Maldives), and the Four Seasons Explorer (a private 3-deck liveaboard yacht, available to guests for multi-day island and dive adventures through the Baa Atoll).
+Four Seasons Landaa Giraavaru is the most private of the major Maldivian luxury resorts, set in a jungle landscape with one of the largest natural vegetation covers in the country outside Soneva Fushi.
+Diving here benefits from the Baa Atoll UNESCO Biosphere, among the best diving grounds in the Maldives, and guests have access to the Four Seasons Explorer, a private three-deck liveaboard yacht for multi-day island and dive trips through the atoll.

 Understanding Maldives Villa Types